 The results of their work can be seen in the opportunities available to residents and visitors alike to enjoy the city’s unique Māori heritage and experiences, in events co-ordination and collaboration with a Māori perspective, and joint projects with mana whenua with a vision for the future of our beautiful city.

-“We are the one-stop-shop for all Māori matters past, present and future, and quite often get asked where can they get mobility parking permits from, who do they make contact with for a family plot at Ngā iwi o te motu urupā at Makara, who’s managing this rōpu, that rōpu and where are they now!” she laughs.
+“We are the one-stop-shop for all Māori matters past, present and future, and can get asked all sort of things, like where can they get mobility parking permits from, who do they make contact with for a family plot at Ngā iwi o te motu urupā at Makara, who’s managing this rōpū, that rōpū and where are they now!” she laughs.

-Billie and the Treaty Relations team contribute to the organisation’s protocols at public events including Matariki, Te Wiki o Te Reo Māori (Māori Language Week), and Waitangi Day.
+Billie and the Tira Poutama: Iwi Partnerhips team contribute to the organisation’s protocols at public events including Matariki, Te Wiki o Te Reo Māori (Māori Language Week), and Waitangi Day.

 “We introduced bilingual sections on the Council’s website," says Billie "as well as bilingual signage in the offices, Council housing, parks, sport and recreation sites."

-Billie is currently supporting our Treaty Relations team with the Effectiveness for Māori Framework (EFM) and wants to take this opportunity to sincerely acknowledge Council CEO Kevin Lavery, Director Governance Sally Dosser, and the Executive Leadership Team for their unwavering support to help make this kaupapa come to fruition.
+Billie is currently supporting our Tira Poutama: Iwi Partnerhips team with the Effectiveness for Māori Framework (EFM) and wants to take this opportunity to sincerely acknowledge Council CEO, Kevin Lavery, and the Executive Leadership Team for their unwavering support to help make this kaupapa come to fruition.

 “Ngā mihinui rawa atu – a huge thank you.”

-Subscribe to the Nōna te Ao e-newsletter for more information about Council Treaty Relations, and visit the links below to websites giving information on Māori history, arts and culture, businesses, and education.
+Subscribe to the Nōna te Ao e-newsletter for more information about Council and the Tira Poutama: Iwi Partnerhips team, and visit the links below to websites giving information on Māori history, arts and culture, businesses, and education.